fastrockstar/gitgud/README.md

 A team’s approach to its commit log should be no different.
 In order to create a useful revision history, teams should first agree on a commit message convention that defines at least the following three things:

-Style.
-Markup syntax, wrap margins, grammar, capitalization, punctuation.
+**Style:** Markup syntax, wrap margins, grammar, capitalization, punctuation.
 Spell these things out, remove the guesswork, and make it all as simple as possible.
 The end result will be a remarkably consistent log that’s not only a pleasure to read but that actually does get read on a regular basis.

-Content.
-What kind of information should the body of the commit message (if any) contain?
+**Content**: What kind of information should the body of the commit message (if any) contain?
 What should it not contain?

-Metadata.
-How should issue tracking IDs, pull request numbers, etc. be referenced?
+**Metadata:** How should issue tracking IDs, pull request numbers, etc. be referenced?

 Fortunately, there are well-established conventions as to what makes an idiomatic Git commit message.
 Indeed, many of them are assumed in the way certain Git commands function.
 There’s nothing you need to re-invent.
 Just follow the seven rules below and you’re on your way to committing like a pro.